mooseMidas/full-stack-react-app/README.md

-# Fullstack React App
+# iTunes Search API

-This application is created using React and Express.
+This application is created using React js.

 The application interfaces with the iTunes Search API, allowing users to enter a search criteria.